-- A Works Cited page in MLA format that lists all of the research sources you have found and evaluated thus far for your final paper
+- A Works Cited page in MLA format that lists all of the research sources you have found and evaluated thus far for your final essay

 An MLA example, using the source for the above quote:

-Your final Annotated Bibliography will have 12 sources listed.
-Of those,
+Your final annotated works cited will have 4 sources listed.

 Entries should be organized in alphabetical order by last name of author (or by title, if there is no author name).
 We are using MLA 8th edition formatting, for the works cited as well as the final essay.